4:30 p.m., March 1, 2018

 Here are some resources that may help you prepare your presentation:

-Undergraduate students in the creative arts are invited to participate in the conference by presenting visual art installations, literary readings, or performances.
+Students in the creative arts are invited to participate in the conference by presenting visual art installations, literary readings, or performances.
 Performances/presentations will be for a maximum of 20 minutes, allowing for a question and answer period during that timeframe.
-Musical performances will take place in Cogswell Hall.

 Eberly College of Business and Information Technology is holding a business case competition as part of the Undergraduate Scholars Forum.
 Interested undergraduates will receive a copy of the business case from the IUP Department of Management; please contact Joette Wisnieski (firstname.lastname@example.org).
 After reviewing the case, students are expected to research the company, business environment, strategy, competition, and products and services and present their conclusions to an audience of business faculty members and business owners who serve as judges.